General Contact Information

 Degrees are conferred three times a year:

-- February (Finishing in Fall semester of the prior year)
+- December (finishing in Fall semester of the prior year)

-- June (Finishing in Spring semester of the same year)
+- May (finishing in Spring semester of the same year)

-'Graduation' or 'Conferral of Degree' are synonymous.
+"Graduation" or "conferral of degree" are synonymous.
 They refer to the date that the degree is awarded.
-'Commencement' is the ceremony which is held once a year in early June.
-Attendance at commencement is not a guarantee of degree conferral.
-For information about commencement please check with Student Life (Newman Vertical Campus, Room 2-210) or visit Commencement @ Baruch.
+"Commencement" is the ceremony that is held once a year in late May or early June.
+Attendance at Commencement is not a guarantee of degree conferral.
+For information about Commencement, please check with the Office of Student Life (Newman Vertical Campus, Room 2-210) or visit Commencement @ Baruch.

-- Students who file their June and September 2013 graduation application by March 8th, 2013 will find their names in the commencement book.
+- Students who filed their May and September 2017 graduation application after March 1, 2017, will not find their names in the 2017 Commencement Program.

-- For information about the commencement ceremony please check with Student Life (Newman Vertical Campus, Room 2-210) or visit Commencement @ Baruch.
+- For information about the Commencement ceremony, please check with the Office of Student Life (Newman Vertical Campus, Room 2-210) or visit Commencement @ Baruch.

-Graduate students must be enrolled or maintain matriculated status for the semester they intend to graduate.
+Graduate students must be enrolled or maintain matriculated status for the semester in which they intend to graduate.

-Students must either be registered for courses being used towards the degree at Baruch College or pay the Maintenance of Matriculation fee.
+Students must be registered for courses taken towards a degree at Baruch College or pay the Maintenance of Matriculation Fee.